Loading...

 • Resume a suspended job in the background.

-• Terminate the job by PID using kill.
+• Terminate the correct process by PID using kill.

 Walkthrough